waltligon/orangefs/doc/coding/developer-guidelines.md

     /* returns a pointer to new structure on success, null on failure */ struct foo* alloc_foo(void);

     and

     /* no return value */
     void dealloc_foo(struct foo*);

 #### Keeping up with work in progress

-There are often questionable issues, or even issues that you don't have time to deal with at the moment, that come up when writing large pieces of code.
-It is generally helpful to document these questions or "todo" items in a known location so that they are not forgotten.
+There are often questionable issues, or even issues that you don’t have time to deal with at the moment, that come up when writing large pieces of code.
+It is generally helpful to document these questions or “todo” items in a known location so that they are not forgotten.
 There are two recommended ways of handling this.
-Keep larger or more imporant items listed in a file called "TODO" in the top level directory of your project.
+Keep larger or more imporant items listed in a file called “TODO” in the top level directory of your project.
 This file can be added to CVS so that other developers can see a quick list of known bugs or issues that need resolution.
-As items on this list are corrected, you may wish to log them in another file at the top level called "Changelog".
-Smaller issues, that are perhaps only important from a stylistic point of view, can be commented in the code and marked with the text string "TODO" within the comment.
+As items on this list are corrected, you may wish to log them in another file at the top level called “Changelog”.
+Smaller issues, that are perhaps only important from a stylistic point of view, can be commented in the code and marked with the text string “TODO” within the comment.
 This is highlighted with a special color with vi syntax highlighting, and can easily be found with the grep tool later.